nilx/hmisc/README.txt

 # OVERVIEW

-Cbits is a collection bits of C code, providing tiny tools and facilities:
+Cbits is a collection bits of C code, providing tiny tools and
+facilities:

+xstdint.h:
-* xstdint.h: cross-platform definition of exact-width integers, in C89
+  Cross-platform definition of exact-width integers as defined in the C99 standard but usable with C89.

-* debug.h: debugging and profiling routines
+xtime.h:
+  Definition of a millisecond timer for Windows and POSIX.
+On other systems, this precision timer is emulated with the standard libc low-precision time functions.

+debug.h:
+  NDEBUG-aware printf macros and routines to measure cycles and CPU time for profiling.

 # LICENSE

-See the source files.
+See each source file.

 # USAGE

+These headers are written for a local use by header inclusion only.
+No need to compile, everything is local to the compilation unit (source file), just include the header you need where you need it.

-See the source files.
+See each source file for derails.

 # TODO

-Add a test suite and usage example.
+Add a test suite and some examples.

 # ABOUT THIS FILE